-Beautiful Rhodes offers something for everyone, from the party hardy crowd to young families looking to enjoy a relaxing beach break.
-In order to have the best time on the island, it’s important to choose the where to stay in Rhodes for your own interests and preferences.
+Beautiful Rhodes offers something for everyone, from the party-hard crowd to young families looking to enjoy a relaxing beach break.
+There is a lot to see and do and it’s easy to see why this Greek Island is a firm favourite with many.
+In order to have the best time on the island, it’s important to choose where to stay in Rhodes for your own interests and preferences.

 Popular places to stay in Rhodes

 Rhodes is one of the most developed of the Greek Islands, so there is no shortage of built-up places to stay.
 While these places are teeming with excellent cafes, restaurants and bars, they also offer charm and genuine Greek hospitality.
 Here are our favourite popular places to stay in Rhodes.

 Rhodes Old Town

 If you love history, then you are likely to fall madly in love with Rhodes Old Town the moment you step foot in it.
 The UNESCO World Heritage-listed area is cloaked in history, with incredible historic sites found all around the area.
 You’ll literally be walking in the footsteps of many of the world’s great empires, including the Greeks, Romans and Byzantines, as well as the Knights Hospitallers.

 It has charm in spades, but it’s also a lively place with an excellent selection of restaurants, shopping and some nightlife.
 It’s not as frenetic as some other places (like Faliraki), but there’s certainly more than enough to keep you busy during your stay.
 There are many buses to elsewhere on the island, making it a very convenient base.
 We highly recommend Old Town as one of the best places to stay in Rhodes.

 Recommended hotels in Rhodes Old Town

 Recommended Budget hotel : Hotel Galaxias